Graceville Uniting Church: Former church

+Memorial hall

 At a Trustees Meeting on 15 November 1944, a letter from Taylor was read which stated that the time was opportune to launch a scheme to build a memorial hall and to simultaneously pay off the church debt.
 Plans proposed by Taylor were presented to the meeting and the committee agreed to go ahead with the construction of the hall which would be a memorial to those who served in World War II and would be used by the Sunday School and church societies.

 The foundation stone of the memorial hall was laid on 20 September 1947 by Mr W.H.
 Green.
 Taylor recommended that the front and side fence of the church be removed.
 The good portions were re-erected at the side of the hall and the broken pieces were used in the foundations.
 After delays caused by shortages of materials and Bureau of Industry concerns, the memorial hall was officially opened on 1 December 1951.
 Apart from the honour board remembering those who fell in World War II, the memorial also contained many tributes to former church members.